Juno II

-Juno II was an American space launch vehicle used during the late 1950s and early 1960s.
+Juno II is an American space launch vehicle that used during the late 1950s and early 1960s.
 It was derived from the Jupiter missile, which was used as the first stage.

 Development

-Solid-fueled rocket motors derived from the MGM-29 Sergeant were used as upper stages, eleven for the second stage, three for the third stage, and one for the fourth stage, the same configuration as used for the upper stages of the smaller Juno I launch vehicle.
+Solid-fueled rocket motors derived from the MGM-29 Sergeant were used as upper stages: eleven for the second stage, three for the third stage, and one for the fourth stage, the same configuration as used for the upper stages of the smaller Juno I launch vehicle.
 On some launches to low Earth orbit the fourth stage was not flown, allowing the launch vehicle to carry an additional nine kilograms of payload.
 Development of the Juno II was extremely fast due to being completely built from existing hardware.
 The project began in early 1958, and the first vehicle flew at the end of the year.
 Chrysler was responsible for the overall contract, while Rocketdyne handled the first stage propulsion and Jet Propulsion Laboratory handled the upper stage propulsion.
 The first three Juno IIs were converted Jupiter missiles, however all remaining boosters were built as Juno IIs from the beginning.

 The main differences between the Juno II and Jupiter were stretched propellant tanks for increased burn time (the first stage burn time was approximately 20 seconds longer than on the Jupiter), a reinforced structure to support the added weight of upper stages, and the inertial guidance system replaced with a radio ground guidance package, which was moved to the upper stages.